sofirij/assembly_website_nodejs/README.md

 - Containerization (with Docker)
 - Deploying the backend online
 - Option to switch to a simulator to see how the program would be executed (still in dev)
-- Update the compile to produce diagnostics for syntax errors
 - Update binary code result structure to use a red-black tree